TOP

 Samarkand, Uzbekistan

 The Gur Emir, or Tomb of Tamerlane, is both from the historic and the romantic point of view the most interesting sight of Samarkand.
 Like madrassahs, the Islamic monumental tomb is and architectural creation of Central Asia that has been imitated all around the Islamic realm.
-Composed of cylinders, domes or cones, and conisting of pure geometrical art, Gur Emir, is among the finest.
+Composed of cylinders, domes or cones, and consisting of pure geometrical art, Gur Emir is among the finest.

-According to the manuscripts, the mausoleum was erected in 1403-1404 by order of Temur, and was intended for his favorite grand-son Muhammad Sultan.
-But later it became family mausoleum of Temurids.
-On his death at the age 69, Temur’s body was perfurmed with rosewater, musk and camphor, and was placed in a coffin decorated with precious stones and carried to his beloved Samarkand.
+According to the manuscripts, the mausoleum was erected in 1403-1404 by the order of Temur and was intended for his favorite grand-son Muhammad Sultan.
+But later it became the family mausoleum of Temurids.
+On his death at the age 69, Temur’s body was performed with rosewater, musk, and camphor, and was placed in a coffin decorated with precious stones and carried to his beloved Samarkand.
 He died rather tamely of old age in 1405, on the verge of an ambitious campaign to conquer China’s Ming dynasty.

 The mausoleum stands behind an impressive portal flanked by twin ceramic-covered columns, in a small sanctuary set in a quiet tree-shaded square.
 It is surrounded by humble houses and alleys that have yet to be bulldozed down.

-Build of mud brick and faced with coloured glaze, mosaic and ceramic tiles of different colours, Gur Emir is composed of octagonal hall, crowned by a fluted cantaloupe-shaped dome atop a cylindrical base.
-The dome is overlaid with turquise decorated with dark blue and yellow motif, while around its base the inscription in Arabic traced in large white calligraphic characters outlined in blue reads :
+Built of mud brick and faced with colored glaze, mosaic, and ceramic tiles of different colors, Gur Emir is composed of an octagonal hall, crowned by a fluted cantaloupe-shaped dome atop a cylindrical base.
+The dome is overlaid with turquoise decorated with dark blue and yellow motifs, while around its base the inscription in Arabic traced in large white calligraphic characters outlined in blue reads:

 “Only God is Immortal”.